lightning/bolts/02-peer-protocol.md

 between HTLC CLTV timeout and the current block height, for the terminal case (C).

-Note that if this value is too low for a channel, the risk is only to the node *accepting* the HTLC, not the node offering it.
+Note that a node is at risk if it accepts an HTLC in one channel and offers an HTLC in another channel with too small of a difference between the CLTV timeouts.
 For this reason, the `cltv_expiry_delta` for the *outgoing* channel is used as the delta across a node.

 The worst-case number of blocks between outgoing and incoming HTLC resolution can be derived, given a few assumptions: